 The first 2 academic years of the BSc Econometrics are in common with the Bachelor's programme in Actuarial Science.
 After the 2nd year you specialise in either Econometrics or Data Science.

+There is some coursework in semester 2 of year 3, but a large part will be devoted to conducting and reporting on your own research.
 Is there a particular recent development that sparks your enthusiasm or do you have a great idea of your own?
 Writing your thesis, you have the chance to explore it fully while simultaneously training your ability to independently conduct relevant research.

 Your thesis is the final requirement to be completed for your graduation.
 Under the supervision of our researchers, you will follow a clearly defined path that will lead to your graduation with a Bachelor's degree.